Dunmore East Lifeboat Station: History

-A much older boat, Michael Henry (ON 407), built in 1897, was placed on service in 1914, but it had been converted to be a motor-powered lifeboat in 1908.
+A much older boat, Michael Henry (ON 407), built in 1897, was placed on service afterwards in 1914, but it had been converted to be a motor-powered lifeboat in 1908.
 Launched three times and saving four people, it was found to be unfit for service in 1919, and withdrawn.
-The station would close until the provision of a new 45-foot Watson-class lifeboat in 1925.
+The station would remain closed, until the provision of a new 45-foot Watson-class lifeboat in 1925.
 Provided from the legacies and estate of Mr Peter Coats and Miss Emily Smart, the new lifeboat was named C. and S. (ON 690).